ZhgChg.Li

 }

-serviceExtensionTimeWillExpire part I didn’t handle specifically, so I won’t paste it; the key is still the didReceive code mentioned above.
+I didn’t handle anything special in the serviceExtensionTimeWillExpire part, so I won’t include it; the key is still the didReceive code above.

-You can see that when a push notification is received, we first call the API to inform the backend that it has been received and will be displayed, which helps us with push notification statistics in the backend; then, if there is an attached image, we process the image.
+You can see that when a push notification is received, we first call an API to inform the backend that the notification was received and displayed, which helps with backend push statistics; then, if there is an attached image, we process the image.

-The Notification Service Extension didReceive will still be triggered, followed by the AppDelegate’s func application( _ application: UIApplication, didReceiveRemoteNotification userInfo: [AnyHashable : Any ], fetchCompletionHandler completionHandler: @escaping (UIBackgroundFetchResult) -> Void) method.
+It will still trigger Notification Service Extension didReceive, then trigger AppDelegate’s func application( _ application: UIApplication, didReceiveRemoteNotification userInfo: [AnyHashable : Any ], fetchCompletionHandler completionHandler: @escaping (UIBackgroundFetchResult) -> Void) method.

-Use Notification Content Extension to customize the UIView to be displayed when the push notification is pressed (you can create it yourself), as well as the actions upon pressing.
+Use Notification Content Extension to customize the UIView displayed when the notification is pressed (can be custom-made), as well as the press action.

-iOS 12 and later supports more action handling: iOS 12 New Notification Features: Adding Interactivity and Implementing Complex Functions in Notifications
+iOS 12 and later support more action handling: iOS 12 New Notification Features: Adding Interactivity Implementing Complex Functions in Notifications

-For the Notification Content Extension part, I only created a UIView to display image push notifications without much elaboration:
+For the Notification Content Extension part, I only added a UIView that can display image notifications without much refinement:

 Wedding App